benfen/kapture/README.md

 ## How do I scale up the load?

-Right now, both Kafka and the load generator can be scaled up.
-To scale up Kafka: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/kafka.yml`
+Right now, Kafka, Redis, and the load generator can be scaled up.
+To scale up Kafka: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/kafka.yml -n kapture-spam-my-namespace`

+Before trying to scale up Redis, make sure to run`./kapture.sh kapture-spam-my-namespace --deploy-redis` to make sure Redis is deployed on your cluster!
+Then, just run `kubectl scale --replicas=<REPLICA_COUNT> rc redis -n kapture-spam-my-namespace`!

-To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/load-gen.yml`
+To increase the amount of load on the system, run: `kubectl scale --replicas=<REPLICA_COUNT> -f ./kube-config/load-gen.yml -n kapture-spam-my-namespace`

 ## What if I want to test a more advanced scenario ?